Corporate Gift Matching: An Easy Way to Raise More

 Social media is a powerful tool for engaging your supporters, and it’s also an ideal platform to promote matching gift opportunities.
 By sharing matching gift information across your social media channels, you can increase awareness and drive action, ensuring that more donors are aware of the opportunity to double their impact.

 Social media allows you to reach a broad audience quickly and efficiently.
-Since many of your supporters are likely to engage with your posts on Facebook, Twitter, Instagram, or LinkedIn, promoting matching gifts on these platforms can help you spread the word to a wider audience.
-Regularly posting about matching gifts keeps the topic top-of-mind and can encourage donors to check if their employer participates in matching gift programs.
+Since many of your supporters are likely to engage with your posts on Facebook, X, Instagram, or LinkedIn, promoting matching gifts on these platforms can help you reach a wider network.
+Regularly posting about matching gifts keeps the topic top of mind and can encourage donors to check whether their employer offers a program.
+Be sure to link back to your dedicated matching gift page for more information!

 Unlike standard matching gift programs that are available year-round to all qualifying organizations, one-off or exclusive matching gift programs are generally short-term and designed to create a partnership between a specific company and your nonprofit organization.

 These dedicated matching initiatives allow you to target specific fundraising events, holidays, or campaigns by aligning with companies that want to make an impact during particular times.
-Such an exclusive partnership can provide your organization with a boost in donations, and the flexibility means they can be tailored to fit your organization’s needs and objectives, maximizing donor participation and engagement.
+Such an exclusive partnership can provide your organization with a boost in donations, and the flexibility means it can be tailored to your organization’s needs and objectives.

 You already know that thanking your donors is essential for building long-term relationships and driving repeat gifts.
 When it comes to matching gift donors, this need is even greater.

-Following up with donors after they submit a match request, and again once you’ve received the corporate match, allows donors to stay in the know surrounding the status of their donation match and feel more connected to your cause.
+Following up with supporters after they submit a match request, and again once you’ve received the corporate match, keeps donors in the know regarding the status of their donation match.
+This helps them feel more connected to your cause!

 Consider sending something like this when a donor first indicates they’ve requested a match from their employer: “We see you’ve requested a matching gift from the Home Depot.
 Thank you for taking this step!
 Thanks to you, this corporate match will allow us to provide twice as many furry friends with their forever homes.”

-Incorporating these practices can seem to require a lot of effort—especially for nonprofits whose fundraising teams are already stretched to the limit.
-Luckily, innovative solutions have been made available thanks to software that integrates directly into your existing fundraising platform!
+Incorporating these practices can seem like a lot of effort, especially for nonprofits whose fundraising teams are already stretched thin.
+Luckily, innovative solutions are now available through software that integrates directly into your existing fundraising platform!

-When you make use of matching gift software like Double the Donation, you can enlist screening tools to automatically identify match-eligible donors, trigger customizable follow-up outreach, and drive more matches to completion.
-Not to mention, saving time and effort through automation will ensure no donors fall through the cracks while saving more resources to dedicate to your highest-value match opportunities.
+When you make use of software like Double the Donation (which partners directly with Engaging Networks for ease of use), you can automatically identify match-eligible donors, trigger customizable follow-up outreach, and drive more matches to completion.
+Not to mention, saving time and effort through automation ensures that no donors fall through the cracks while freeing up resources to dedicate to your highest-value opportunities.

-Employer matching gifts can play a significant role in overall nonprofit fundraising—if you let them.
-When you understand what company gift matches are and why they’re important, along with common obstacles to and strategies for matching gift success, you’ll set your team up for ongoing, favorable outcomes—both in 2022 and long into the future.
+Employer matching gifts can play a significant role in overall nonprofit fundraising.
+When you understand what company gift matches are and why they’re important, along with common obstacles to and strategies for matching gift success, you’ll set your team up for ongoing, favorable outcomes, both this year and long into the future.